 Image via decoist

-The plants we list below have been found to be among the most effective in cleaning indoor air, absorbing common emissions found in the everyday products that surround us.
+The plants we list below have been found to be among the most effective in cleaning indoor air, absorbing common emissions found in everyday products that surround us.
 Most of these are easy to grow, but some require a little more care than others.
 In his book “How to Grow Fresh Air,” Dr. Wolverton recommends introducing at least two mid-to-large-sized plants per 100 square feet of space.
 Just note that some of these are poisonous to pets, so choose accordingly.

 1. Boston Fern (Nephrolepis Exaltata) ↑